allenmcasey/serialization-tests/README.md

 # serialization-test

-This repo is a "playground" to explore three serialization libraries: Protobuf, Flatbuffers, and MsgPack.
+This repo is a "playground" to explore three serialization libraries: Protobuf, FlatBuffers, and MsgPack.
 The goal is to determine the suitability of each library for applications in a messaging-intensive HPC environment.